Symbiosis (musical ensemble): Purpose of music and use of natural sounds

 Symbiosis' music is used mainly by individuals, therapists and their clients, hospitals, and businesses as a means of relaxation.
 Symbiosis' music is free-flowing and melodic, as to not disturb deep relaxation of the listener.
 The group is best known for its album Touching the Clouds (1992).

 In 1995–1996, the group's founder-member Clive Williamson travelled to New Zealand to make digital recordings of its unique natural sounds, which were released by Symbiosis in 1997 (in both NZ and the UK) as 'AOTEAROA - Nature Sounds of New Zealand'.
-The album included birdsong from endemic species including the tūī, korimako (New Zealand bellbird) and the endangered tieke (saddleback) and hihi (stitchbird), some of which was recorded on the offshore natural reserves of Kapiti Island and Tiritiri Matangi Island.
-The album was extended in 2017 and remastered and reissued with new recordings (including the rare kōkako) in 2018 under the title: 'New Zealand Naturally'.
+The album included birdsong from endemic species including the tui, korimako (New Zealand bellbird) and the endangered tieke (saddleback) and hihi (stitchbird), some of which was recorded on the offshore natural reserves of Kapiti Island and Tiritiri Matangi Island.
+The album was extended in 2017 and remastered and reissued with new recordings (including the rare kokako) in 2018 under the title: 'New Zealand Naturally'.

 In 2021, the group increased its interest in using natural sounds to reduce stress and increase wellbeing, releasing At Peace with Nature - Relaxing Sounds for Mindful Moments.
 Sound designer and musician Clive Williamson drew on his experience as a producer and studio manager with the BBC to create a series of 'virtual nature walks' in sound.
 The recordings were made over 25 years in four different countries, with locations including Devon's coast, Dartmoor and Kew in the United Kingdom; the Australian bush; nature reserves, Lake Rotoiti and Rotorua in New Zealand; and the Llanos and Amazon regions of Colombia.